-For example, the S&P GSCI Commodity Index, or SPGCCITR, is composed of twenty-two different commodities in a proportion that reflects the value of their production in the world's economy.
-This means that energy futures make up around 69.0% of the GSCI, and agricultural commodities make up around 15.6% of the index (as of September 2013).
+For example, the S&P GSCI Commodity Index, or SPGCCITR, is composed of twenty-four different commodities in a proportion that reflects the value of their production in the world's economy.
+This means that energy futures make up around 69.8% of the GSCI, and agricultural commodities make up around 15.3% of the index (as of July 2014).

 Commodities and Inflation